Version 2.0.0

 Disable REST API access

 If a workshop doesn’t actually need access to the Kubernetes cluster to deploy workloads, because it does everything in the workshop container or is only used as jumpoff box for another system, disabling REST API access for the local Kubernetes cluster previously involved providing a patch for the workshop pod template spec to disable auto mounting of the service account token.
-This can now be done by setting session.namespaces.security.token.enabled to false in the workshop definition.
+This can now be done by setting session.namespaces.security.token.enabled

 For more information see: